Computing

 Programme

 Students interested in offering Computing must sit for a Computing Proficiency Test during orientation.
 They have the option of taking either a written test which does not require coding knowledge, or a programming test using Python 3.
 Only upon clearing the Proficiency Test will they be permitted to offer Computing.
-Students with a minimum A2 in ‘O’ Level Computing are exempted from the Proficiency Test.
-Subject combination restrictions apply to students offering Computing.

-The topics covered in H2 Computing include Algorithms and Data Structures, Programming, Data and Information, and Computer Networks.
 Programming and scripting languages which will be introduced include Python 3, SQL, HTML and Flask.

 The A Level Examination for H2 Computing comprises one 3 hour written paper with 6-8 structured questions and one 3 hour practical paper with 4 structured questions.
 Candidates will be expected to answer all questions.